Single-shot measurement of photonic topological invariant: Introduction

-Finite systems characterised by non-trivial topological invariants can feature edge-localised states that are predicted by bulk-boundary correspondence~\cite{Halperin1982, Hatsugai1993, Qi2006}.
+Finite systems characterized by nontrivial topological invariants can feature edge-localized states that are predicted by bulk-boundary correspondence~\cite{Halperin1982, Hatsugai1993, Qi2006}.
 Whenever an invariant changes, a topological band gap locally closes and reopens.
-This closing of a band gap gives rise to a localised boundary mode that lives on the system's edge, regardless of shape change or deformation.
-Although observing bulk-boundary modes presents an argument for the presence of topology, this observation is insufficient for topological classification.
+This closing of a band gap gives rise to a localized boundary mode that lives on the system's edge, regardless of shape or deformation.
+Although observing bulk-boundary modes suggests the presence of topology, this observation is insufficient for topological classification.
 For example, different topological invariants induce edge modes robust to different types of disorder, and correctly identifying the invariant helps to classify the degree of robustness~\cite{Qi2011}.
 In addition, edge modes are not exclusive to topological systems~\cite{Mondragon-Shem2014, Scollon2020, Ardakani1977}.
-Imperfection-localised modes can occur at defects near the boundary of non-topological systems.
+Imperfection-localized modes can occur at defects near the boundary of non-topological systems.
 As a final example, topological edge modes always have an associated width, called the penetration depth, that describes how far the mode reaches into the bulk~\cite{Kane2014}.
 In the case of a large penetration depth and small system size, the distinction of topological edge modes from bulk modes becomes blurred.
-These examples demonstrate the need for an accessible way to characterise topology in photonics.
+These examples demonstrate the need for an accessible way to characterize topology by directly measuring the topological invariant.

+Classifying topology within 2+1D waveguide systems is especially difficult because one cannot straight-forwardly observe topological bands of supported eigenmodes.
+In condensed matter systems or in 2D photonic crystals, topological band gaps are characterized using frequency-resolved measurements.
+However, in the case of an optical waveguide, the topology is connected to modal propagation constants which cannot be readily observed.
+Although we cannot measure the full band structure, we show how to distinguish topological states through differences in light propagation in the bulk of topological materials.